keredson/recipes/Spicy Tomato Soup.md

 Notes
 ---
 The milk chunked up.
 Maybe add after it cooled down?
 Or possibly it was the acid, or maybe I need to add before blending.

+The fermented is probably optional.
+It's just what I had laying around.